 Here’s the mistake some of my decluttering clients used to make.
 They would start a decluttering project, but then they would just pile the giveaway items in a box.
 They had the intention to take them to a Goodwill the next day.
 Never happened.

-Either the box would sit in the hallway for a few more weeks and then get shoved into a corner.
-OR they would start “shopping” in it and decide that they really did NEED some of the items they had decided to declutter.
 My rule is that everything has to be out of the house by sundown.
 No, really.
-It’s literally part of a contract I ask my clients to sign.
+It’s literally part of a contract I require my clients to sign.
 It really helps – out of sight, out of mind (and out of the darn house!).

 If you buy a bin or a basket, you are darn well going to find SOMETHING to put in that basket.